-We’ve all seen examples of poor driving, unsafe vehicles and badly-maintained buses.
-These issues become very important when you’re planning to take a motorcoach tour.
-How can you find out if your tour bus is really safe?
+We have all seen examples of poor driving, unsafe vehicles and badly-maintained buses.
+These issues become very important when you are planning to take a motorcoach tour.
+How can you find out if your tour bus is really safe to ride?

 Use the US Passenger Carrier Safety Database